zachlazyy/Projects-For-Personal-Use/README.md

-- 👋 Hi, I’m @zachlazyy
+- 👋 Hi, I’m Farukh Nizamani
-- 👀 I’m interested in NLP
+- 👀 I’m interested in Data Analysis
-- 🌱 I’m currently learning Python
+- 🌱 I have been learning Power BI and SQL lately
-- 💞️ I’m looking to collaborate on open source projects for beginners
+- 💞️ I’m looking to collaborate on open source projects
-- 📫 How to reach me ...
+- 📫 How to reach me ......